TV Licence Court fines

 If TV Licensing decide to take you to court, this will be in the Magistrates Court and they must present their case to the court within 180 days (6 months) of the date of the offence.
 This will normally be the date on which the Prosecution Statement (TVL 178) was signed.
 If this deadline is missed, the case cannot proceed.

 Capita TV Licensing bring the prosecution on behalf of the BBC and will provide the court with a copy of the TVL 178 Prosecution Statement.
-The court will then send the summons /Single Justice Procedure notice to that person and the case will normally be scheduled to be considered in the Magistrates Court approx 4-6 weeks after this.
-Sadly, from a great number of enquiries on this subject, the fact remains, that barely anyone bothers to either respond to the summons /Single Justice Procedure notice or to complete the attached Means Enquiry Form (MC100).
-To demonstrate this, we received notification recently of a court hearing where 37 cases were considered by the Magistrates.
-None of the debtors attended the hearing but more seriously, only 2 debtors responded to the summons and submitted a Means Enquiry Form!!
+The court will then send the summons /Single Justice Procedure notice to that person.
+Sadly, from a great number of enquiries that we receive on this subject, most people fail to either respond to the summons /Single Justice Procedure notice or to complete the attached Means Enquiry Form (MC100).

 We cannot stress upon anyone reading this page the importance of responding to the summons or Single Justice Procedure notice and completing the Means Enquiry Form.
 The reason is outlined in detail on a separate page here.